from Pastor David, RN

 In my above tip on "A Less Painful Pelvic Exam" I said that tension increases pain.
 The discomforts of labor are not as much the problem of the uterus as I've described above in "Tie Up the Lines!"
 As all other natural processes, labor is a function of normal physiology.
 It's how we perceive it that determines whether it will be considered pain or not.
 One famous childbirth prep teacher, Nancy Wainer Cohen, who invented the term VBAC (Vaginal Birth After C-Section) described it this way: "It's not pain, it's power; it's not hurting, it's helping; it's not 'Ow!
 Ow!' but 'Wow!
 Wow!'"
 A different attitude about labor is obvious when one woman says, "Oh my, this is really a strong one!" and another yells, "WHAT THE #*%&@!!!, this is going to KILL ME!"

 Attitude, someone has said, is everything, and cross-cultural studies about perceptions of labor and giving birth validate that.
 In many Third World countries women grow up with the understanding that labor and birth, while very intense, are still very natural processes.
 They learn this from the shared experiences of other mothers and by observation.
 So, their culture helps them expect and accept the intensity that comes with the process.
 To them, it's not something to be feared or resisted.
-They often carry on with normal daily activities right up into the transition stage of labor, and because they are more mentally relaxed and prepared for it, they deliver more quickly, statistically, than we do in the West.
+They often carry on with normal daily activities right up into the transition stage of labor, and because they are more mentally relaxed and prepared for it, statistically they deliver more quickly than we do in the West.
 (The large amount of squatting and walking they are known for doing in labor may also contribute to this statistic.)

 In our own culture, we've adopted a matter-of-fact attitude that the intensity of childbirth is something excruciating, almost unbearable.
 What a frightening prospect!
 This perspective engenders a fear that offers fertile ground for tension-intensified, or even tension-caused, pain during labor and birth.
 So, if you want to be more mentally (spiritually) healthy with this miraculous process you are going to go through, learn the attitude of "Let go, and let God!"
 What that means mentally is learning all you can about this awesome birth process orchestrated by our Creator, so that there's no fear coming from the unknown or from misinformation and hearsay.
 A brief study of human birth is enough to make anyone marvel at God's intricate handiwork in just this one tiny corner of nature.
 The next logical step is faith: to trust that the Maker of the birth process can take you through it and be with you in it.
 Indeed, your labor and delivery is a special, individual case that won't be exactly like that of your mother, grandmothers, friends, or relatives.
 So, "let God," allowing the divinely-created laws of nature do their intended work, trusting, or rather entrusting yourself, to God's care.